znegva/znegva.github.io/_posts/2018-02-13-howto-update-to-high-sierra.md

 * what do other people say? [_"if you leave it for a few hours it could finally get to the end of its task" ..
 "Sometimes updates can take 16 hours or more"_](https://www.macworld.co.uk/how-to/mac-software/how-fix-mac-that-wont-finish-macos-update-3624050/) - great news!
 What else is on my ToDo-list?
 * __15:30__ still no progress, time to go outside
 * __18:30__ back home, still no progress ...
 WTF
-* __18:35__ time to bring the big guns in: longpress Power-Button to power off .. wait few seconds and power on again ... the loading bar at 70% again .. lets do something else
+* __18:35__ time to bring the big guns in: long-press Power-Button to power off .. wait few seconds and power on again ... the loading bar at 70% again .. lets do something else
 * __18:45__ come back and there is the High Sierra Login Screen .... finally
 * __18:50__ start writing this rant